pfertyk/blog/content/007-nasa-aiohttp.md

 ## Creating aiohttp application

-Let's start with a simple application, to get aiohttp up and running.
+Let's start with a simple application, just to get aiohttp up and running.
 First, create a new virtualenv.
 It is recommended to use Python 3.5, since we will be using new `async def` and `await` syntax.
 If you want to develop this project further and take advantage of asynchronous comprehensions, you can use Python 3.6 (I did).
 Next, install aiohttp:

 ```bash
 pip install aiohttp
 ```

-Now you can create `nasa.py` file:
+Now you can create a source file (call it `nasa.py` ) and put some code inside:

 ```python
 from aiohttp import web